 Another way to use rewards points is through a shopping portal, such as Discover Deals, which allows you to get cashback bonuses or money off your purchases.
 Through these portals, you can shop for clothing, gifts, health and beauty aids, travel and more.

 There are actually a number of different types of rewards credit cards, including cash back, hotel and airline loyalty cards, and even retail.
-In fact, more than 60% credit cards issued in the U.S. are tied to a rewards program.
+In fact, more than 60% of credit cards issued in the U.S. are tied to a rewards program, according to The Wall Street Journal.
 Here are some different types of rewards cards:

 Credit card reward points can expire, but increasingly, as long as you keep your account open and active, the points won't expire.
 Read the fine print, because you don't want to be in a rush to use your points because they are about to expire.
 Often, however, as long as you make a small charge each month, those points will be there for you when you need them.
 Just be sure to pay in full and on time, because carrying a balance negates those points you've collected, and by paying on time, you are building your credit.

-From incurring additional debt to impacted credit, there can be drawbacks to rewards credit cards.
+From incurring additional debt to impacted credit, there can be disadvantages to rewards credit cards, but nothing insurmountable.
 On the plus side, you can earn cash back and other rewards for using your rewards card.
 On the downside, you can end up owing more than you can pay off or even harming your credit.
 Here are possible drawbacks to rewards cards and what you can do about them:

 When you compare rewards credit cards, look at annual fees, bonus signups and other factors.